Ancient Elis: Districts

+Acroreia was the largest and most northern of the three and was famous during antiquity for its cattle and horses.
+Pisatis extended south from Acroreia to the right bank of the river Alpheios, and was divided into eight departments named after as many towns.
+Triphylia stretched south from the Alpheios to the river Neda.

 Classical period

 As an ally of Sparta, Elis joined the Peloponnesian League in the 6th century BC.
 Elis ostensibly supported the Greek side in the Persian Wars, but played no notable role in the conflict.
 In 472 BC, the literary sources report a revolution at Elis which established a democracy modelled on the Athenian one.
-This also entailed a synoecism, in which the various communities within the Elean orbit merged into a single political unit, with a capital city at Elis, located on the river Peneus, where it enters the lowland plain.
+This also entailed a synoecism, in which the various communities within the Elean orbit merged into a single political unit, with its capital Elis.

 Elis annexed most of Triphylia in the mid-fifth century BC, except for Lepreum in the south.
 Sometime afterwards, Lepreum was conquered as well.
+Over the course of the archaic and classical periods, the city gradually gained control of much of the region of Elis, most probably through unequal treaties with other cities; many inhabitants of Elis were Perioeci—autonomous free non-citizens.

 When the Peloponesian War broke out between Athens and Sparta in 431 BC, Elis sided at first with Sparta.
-But the city state joined Argos and Athens in an alliance against Sparta in 421 BC due to Spartan support for the independence of Lepreum.
+But the city-state joined Argos and Athens in an alliance against Sparta in 421 BC due to Spartan support for the independence of Lepreum.
 The Eleans banned the Spartans from participating in the Olympic Games of 420 BC and defeated them in battle when they tried to participate anyway.
 The Eleans did not participate in the Battle of Mantinea in 418 BC, at which the Spartans definitively defeated the alliance.
-After the Peloponnesian War, Elis and Lepreum fought against Sparta in the Spartan-Elean War (402-400 BC), but they were defeated.
+After the Peloponnesian War, Elis and Lepreum fought against Sparta in the Spartan-Elean War (402-400 BC) and in 402 BC the Spartans captured the region of Acroreia and later were victorious.
 As a result, in 399 BC, the Spartans forced the Eleans to rejoin the Peloponnesian League and made them give up Triphylia and the peroecic communities in Acroreia.

 The Eleans attempted to re-establish their authority over these places after Thebes ended the Spartan hegemony at the Battle of Leuctra in 371 BC.
 They successfully retook the old peroecic communities in the north, but the newly established Arcadian League came to the assistance of the Triphylians in the south.
 After an oligarchic revolution in 365 BC, the Eleans launched a war with the Arcadians for the territory, which lasted until 363 BC.
 In the course of the war, the city of Elis was very nearly sacked by the Arcadians and the Eleans were forced to give up control of Olympia, but the Spartans came to their rescue and forced the Arcadians to withdraw.
 The territory of Triphylia was ceded to Arcadia.